 Placing all the quirks of humanity aside, look at the works of God’s hands.
 We can stand on the ground and look up in the night sky and say, yup, chaos out there.
 But each of those points of light are either a whole system unto itself or belongs to a larger system, which means great order.
 If you look at our own little solar system, you will find that if one thing was removed, the whole system would be thrown out of whack.
 If one big change takes place, like a planet goes missing, the whole system would collapse.
 Everything the Lord does is balanced and orderly, and if you know what to look for, you can begin to spot patterns in his dealings with His children as well.

 That’s right, God isn’t the “love them one minute and hate them the next minute” kind of God some people seem to think he is.
-He is and always has been incredibly patient with us, and always gives us many chances before he finally loses his cool, and by then we definitely deserve what we get.
+He is and always has been incredibly patient and consistent with us, and always gives us many chances before He finally loses His cool, and by then we definitely deserve what we get.

 But what about David and Goliath?
 The Lord relied on David to exercise his own faith, and use the materials he had available to him to go out and face what seemed like insurmountable odds.
 The Lord waited until David had demonstrated his faith and resolve to solve his own problem before he handed David the miracle at the end that stone’s throw.